snachodog/choteau_chamber/bylaws.md

 #### **SECTION 1.
 Regular Membership**

-Any person, association, corporation, partnership or estate interested in the general welfare of the Choteau area may become a member and will be accepted as a regular member, with voting privileges, upon payment of dues, but may not serve on the board until after one-year membership.
+Any person, association, corporation, partnership, or estate interested in the general welfare of the Choteau area may become a member and will be accepted as a regular member, with voting privileges, upon payment of dues, but may not serve on the board until after one-year regular membership.

 #### **SECTION 2.
 Multiple Memberships**